xerial/silk/README.md

-Silk is a data format in between relation and trees.
+Silk is a data format between relation and trees.

+## Modules
+* silk-core